back to michaelgruen.com

 I greatly prefer all official and project communication to exist in a System of Record.

-Communications Style
+Style

 I tend to repeat myself.
-I do this in an attempt to be consistent in my messaging, and to ensure that the message is getting through.
-If I’m repeating myself to the point of annoyance, do point this out as it’ll signal to me that you’ve got the message.
-(I’m still going to repeat myself, but less frequently.)
-If I contradict myself, point that out too.
-I may have changed my position and forgot to tell you.
-(Sorry!)
+I do this to show consistency and to ensure that the message is getting through.
+If I’m repeating myself to the point of annoyance, do point this out as it’ll signal to me that you’ve gotten the message.
+(I might still repeat myself, but less frequently.)

 I often choose $10 words when 30¢ ones will do.
 (Verily, eschewing grandiose verbiage remains a challen— ahem… er, uh I mean to say, “I’m working on it.”)